AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 This capability is only available in Limited Availability (LA) for selected customers.

 Journey uses merge policies while retrieving profile data from Adobe Experience Platform.
-Depending on the journey type, different merge policies are be used:
+Depending on the journey type, different merge policies are used:

-* In Read audience or audience qualification journeys: the merge policy from the audience
+* In Read audience or audience qualification journeys: the merge policy from the audience is used
-* In Event-triggered journeys: the default merge policy
+* In Event-triggered journeys: the default merge policy is used

-Journey will honour the merge policy used through the entire journey.
+Journey will honour the merge policy used throughout the entire journey.

 To learn more on merge policies, refer to this [page](https://experienceleague.adobe.com/en/docs/experience-platform/profile/merge-policies/overview)